Orlando Arcia Preview, Player Props: Braves vs. Giants

 Orlando Arcia At The Plate

-- He ranks 19th in batting average, 55th in on base percentage, and 62nd in slugging among qualifying hitters in MLB.
+- Among qualified batters in MLB action, he ranks 26th in batting average, 58th in on-base percentage, and 68th in slugging.

-- In 30 games this season (30.6%), Arcia has picked up an RBI, and in 13 of those games (13.3%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Arcia has an RBI in 30 of 99 games this season, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 38 games this year, with multiple runs 11 times.
+- He has scored in 38.4% of his games this season, with two or more runs scored in 11.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.